Media

 Whereas in the 1960s, American alligators were threatened by unregulated hunting, today the population has fully recovered.
 The Louisiana Department of Wildlife and Fisheries (LDWF) reports that Louisiana's wild alligator population has grown to more than 2 million over the past 50 years.
 There are also nearly one million alligators on Louisiana farms’.
 In addition, the LDWF ‘strictly manages the American alligator as a commercial and renewable natural resource’.
 The American alligator is not only a resource for its skin, but also for its meat, which is sold in supermarkets.
 It should also be noted that the pharmaceutical industry uses various parts of the animal after slaughter, including the bones.

-The alligator industry, which includes farmers, landowners, tanners, traders, manufacturers, brands and retail shops, accounts for almost 20,000 jobs in the United States.
+The alligator industry, which includes farmers, landowners, tanners, traders, manufacturers, brands and retail shops, accounts for almost 25'000 jobs in Louisiana in areas with difficult social situations.

 85% of Louisiana's wetlands are privately owned.
 Due to the high number of hurricanes that cause erosion, disrupt water flow and ultimately threaten habitats, landowners depend on their income to keep their land in its most natural form.
 Alligator farmers buy alligator eggs from landowners, which provides a direct financial incentive and encourages wetland maintenance and restoration projects.

-American alligators breed mainly in the wild (not on farms).
+American alligators primarily breed in the wild, not on farms.

-According to Science, wetlands store 20% of the organic carbon in the world's ecosystems, despite covering only 1% of the earth's surface.
+According to Science and the World Economic Forum, wetlands store 20% of the organic carbon in the world's ecosystems, despite covering only 1% of the earth's surface.
 ‘However, the capacity of wetlands to store carbon depends on feedbacks between vegetation and geomorphology that allow wetlands to continue to develop over long periods.
-When these feedbacks are interrupted, wetlands can become sources of carbon’ (WEF).
+When these feedbacks are interrupted, wetlands can become sources of carbon’.

-IUCN letter to luxury CEOs in 2020: ‘The benefits that the trade in precious and exotic skins brings to nature and people, and to the adoption of the United Nations Sustainable Development Goals, are supported by scientific evidence.
+IUCN letter to luxury CEOs: ‘The benefits that the trade in precious and exotic skins brings to nature and people, and to the adoption of the United Nations Sustainable Development Goals, are supported by scientific evidence.
 This trade is one of the great conservation success stories of our time.
-Species that were once close to extinction have recovered and are now the subject of meticulous management.
+Species that were once close to extinction have recovered and are now the subject of meticulous management.'

 IUCN Redlist